Browser does not support script.

 • 1 compulsory language module in each of semesters 1 and 2

-• 2 compulsory academic modules and 1 optional academic module in semester 1
+• 1 compulsory academic module and 1 optional academic module in semester 1

 You can find out which modules are available in each semester on the Course Specifications.